What do Millennials and Gen Z really want from their insurance agents?

 If you’re still avoiding marketing to Millennials and Gen Z, the viability of your insurance agency is in danger.

 Traditional servicing and marketing methods have been questioned when it comes to reaching these generations, which often results in a fair amount of pushback from people in the insurance industry.

 What’s the best way to reach Millennials and Gen Zers?

 It’s pretty simple, actually.

-No, you (probably) don’t need to perform an entire overhaul of your lead generation, marketing strategy or agency processes, but you’ll need to have an open mind and a willingness to embrace some changes.
+No, you (probably) don’t need to perform an entire overhaul of your lead generation, marketing strategy, or agency processes.
+Still, you’ll need to have an open mind and a willingness to embrace some changes.

 Selling to any target audience begins with a knowledge of what they value.

 So, what’s important to Gen Z and Millennials when it comes to insurance?

 A powerful insight from Invoice Cloud’s survey of millennial policyholders is that while they’re typically very loyal once they’ve established a relationship with a company or insurance agent, they won’t hesitate to switch insurers if the customer experience isn’t up to their expectations.
 (Insurance Thought Leadership)

 What are their expectations, then, when it comes to customer experience?